Joshokelola/StudyNotes/ITP 401/Web content management.md

 - Publishing

 # Advantages of CMS
 - **Empower Content** - this involves making better use of information and putting control back in the hands of content owners.
-Businesses can update info quickly without the need of an IT expert, this
+Businesses can update info quickly without the need of an IT expert, this gives them full access to do as they wish with their content.
+- **Decrease costs -** it reduces costs because the